pmservice/ai-openscale-tutorials/applications/custom-ml-engine/README.md

 - python 3.5 or 3.6
 - pip
-- python libs: cfenv, Flask, watson-developer-cloud, gevent, requests, tensorflow, keras, ibmcloudenv, livereload, pillow, numpy
+- python libs: cfenv, Flask, watson-developer-cloud, gevent, requests, tensorflow, keras, ibmcloudenv, livereload, pillow, numpy, scikit-learn

 User also should have account on Bluemix (IBM Cloud) with active us-south region.